opendatatrentino/jadoc/docs/README.md

 ### Usage

 At present the project is quite underdocumented.
 You can find some examples in [tests](tests.md) page.
+Markdown to Html conversion is done by <a href="https://github.com/sirthias/pegdown" target="_blank"> PegDown </a>, and some further tweaks to the generated HTML are done with <a href="http://jodd.org/doc/jerry" target="_blank"> Jerry</a>